-At some sessions, we offer this in light of campers' diverse needs - to lessen the burden on kitchen staff, and to make it easier for campers with dietary restrictions to bring and prepare foods they like.
-If this would make a helpful difference for you, let us know and we'll amp up our effort to make it happen.
+At some sessions, we can offer this- to lessen the burden on kitchen staff, and to make it easier for campers with dietary restrictions to bring and prepare foods they like.
+If this would make a helpful difference for you, let us know and we'll try to provide you with microwave access.

-Parents need to understand that we're not enforcers.
+Parents need to understand that we're not enforcers